 The reality of babies is we have to deal with poo.
 In all its lovely shades, consistencies, smells & explosions.
 Mind you if you have chosen to use cloth nappies, then explosions are very rare thank heavens.
 So its a reality of parent hood you can’t escape.
 Yes, if you are choosing cloth you have to ‘deal’ with #2 in a slightly different way to than disposables where you simply roll up the sposie (poo included) then put in your rubbish, which then goes to landfill (& stays there for 400+ years… Ewww).
 The beauty of washable options asides from limiting your contribution to landfill is there are a range of options to help make the poo removal so much easier than you think.
 Here are our tip 5 tips on managing the poop process when using cloth nappies.

-#2.
-My favourite option.
-High powered pressure hose like Little Squirt (on sale too!) which attaches to your toilet (super easy DIY, no plumber needed).
-Simply take your dirty nappy, hold in the toilet (I used a clipboard & attached the nappy to the clip) & spray the poop off.
+High powered pressure hose like you can attach which attaches to your toilet (google search for some good DIY options> Simply take your dirty nappy, hold in the toilet & spray the poop off.
 These are awesome as they also remove any excess urine so your nappies get a better wash!
 These are the best sprayers & also great for toilet training to use as a bidet on those nasty poos which get stuck to the bum when toilet training!

 So the quicker you remove the poops, the cleaner your nappies will be & you will have less stains.
 Teamed with a great wash routine stains & smells shouldn’t be an issue.
-But if you do find you have stains, then you can make a paste out of Rockin Green Classic Rock (sample packs are awesome for these) with hot water, add to the stains & leave overnight, then wash in 60 degree water with another scoop of Rockin Green.
-This should get the majority of stains out (blueberry & panadol stains are super hard to budge with anything though!)
+But if you do find you have stains, then you can use a stain spray, stain soap or make a paste out of B Clean Co BABY with hot water, add to the stains & leave overnight, then wash in 60 degree water with another scoop of BABY detergent.
 We are always happy to help tweak your wash routine so as always get in touch with HQ with any questions.
 Time for a change!